-The Institute for Bioanalysis has labs for chemical, microbiological and biochemical/molecular biology.
-The microbiological lab is approved for experiments of security level 1 (regarding BioStoffV and GenTg) and security level 2 (regarding BioStoffV).
-The laboratory for microbiological and biochemical/molecular biology is approved for experiments of security level 1 (regarding BioStoffV and GenTg).
+The Institute of Bioanalysis has labs for chemical, microbiological, biochemical/molecular biology and cell culture.
+The microbiological lab is approved for experiments subjected security level 1 (regarding BioStoffV and GentG) and security level 2 (regarding BioStoffV).
+The laboratory for microbiological and biochemical/molecular biology is approved for experiments subjected security level 1 (regarding BioStoffV and GentG).

-All three labs have a basic equipment including biological safety cabinets, centrifuges (i.a. refrigerated), water bathes, shakers, incubators, and microscopes.
+All four labs possess basic equipment including biological safety cabinets, centrifuges (refrigerated), waterbaths, shakers, incubators, and microscopes.

 Phage display, biomarker development, biomarker detection, ELISA, fluorescence microscopy, identification of ligands by AP-MS and in house software PIPINO

 Protein quantification SILAC (>3000 proteins), SILAM, TMT (up to 10-plex), LFQ